-“The trout bite was up and down with the temperatures this past week,” said lakes’ staffer Theresa Llao.
-“The best bite was before 10 a.m., with anglers using PowerBait (especially Salmon Peach, rainbow, garlic and orange), nightcrawlers, jigs and lures to catch limits and lots of fish near or over 2 pounds.
-Hot spots included the eastern and western shores of Lake 3, as well as the northern and southwestern shores of Lake 2.”
+“Trout action has been excellent this past week,” said lakes’ staffer Theresa Llao, “with anglers using PowerBait (especially Salmon Peach and garlic), nightcrawlers (marshmallow combos), jigs and lures to catch lots of limits and fish near or over 2 pounds.
+Hot spots for trout included the eastern logged shore and grassy point of Lake 3, as well as the northern and eastern shores of Lake 2.